DTPF/gif_challenge_node/README.md

 5. Submit a pull request.
 Please ensure that your code follows the existing coding style and conventions.

-License
-This project is licensed under the MIT License.
-You are free to modify and distribute the code as per the terms of the license.

 ## Authors ✨
 <table>
   <tbody>